 What about the Disney cards?

 But, regardless of which of the two Disney Visa cards you choose, they don't have a great rate of return (2% on some categories, 1% on most spending).
 And their return is in the form of Disney reward dollars and sometimes a travel credit.
 If you can make up that 1% using the perks, then the Disney cards might be good to consider.

 If you're a die hard Walt Disney World fan, you'll need to consider the American Express SPG card.
 Although we usually talk about this card for its signup bonus, the SPG Amex is widely considered one of the best cards for a travel hacker's wallet, mostly because of how powerful Starpoints are.
-For Disney travelers, the major perk is that the Starpoints you earn can be used to redeem stays at the Swan and Dolphin hotels, starting at 10,000 per night.
+For Disney travelers, the major perk is that the Starpoints you earn can be used to redeem stays at the Swan and Dolphin hotels, starting at 8,000 per night.

-Conversely, putting $40,000 on your SPG Amex will get you four free nights at the Dolphin.
+Conversely, putting $40,000 on your SPG Amex will get you five free nights at the Dolphin.
 Of course, you can only redeem your Starpoints for the Swan and Dolphin, so you're sacrificing flexibility for a better rate of return.

 The Bottom Line

 - If you're more into Walt Disney World, you'll want to consider the SPG Amex as an alternative if you're willing to be locked into staying at the Swan and Dolphin.

 If you're at all interested in international destinations or Aulani, the Chase Sapphire Preferred or Reserve is probably the way to go.